greg7mdp/primer/README.md

 ## Instruction for using this repo to create a Visual Studio solution

-- install Visual Studio 2022 or above (community edition is fine)
+- install Visual Studio (community edition is fine).
+I used 2022 but older versions are most likely fine.
 - install [git](https://git-scm.com/download/win).
 Probably the `64-bit Git for Windows Setup` is best.
 - install [cmake](https://cmake.org/download/).
 Probably the `Windows x64 installer` is best.
 - start a `x64 Native Tool Command Prompt` (this is a program in Visual Studio).